carsonicator/intro-to-r/README.md

 5. **For Macs**: For _knitr_ to function properly, you will need the [XQuartz](https://www.xquartz.org/) X Window System for OS X.

+6. Download the **'Data_Files'** folder and place it in the same folder as 'Intro_to_R.Rmd', or change the code within to the proper path.

 ## References

 See _Intro_to_R.Rmd_ for references